-If a student with a disability (an IEP, a 504 plan, or is identified as or suspected of having a disability) is engaging in disruptive behavior that would normally result in disciplinary action, then the school should follow the normal procedures to address the behaviors, including, as needed, implementing behavioral interventions, conducting an FBA and developing a PBIP, and/or conducting an IEP meeting to address the concerns.
+If a student with a disability (an IEP, a 504 plan, or is identified as or suspected of having a disability) is engaging in disruptive behavior that would normally result in disciplinary action, then the school should follow the normal procedures to address the behaviors, including, as needed, implementing behavioral interventions, conducting an Functional Behavior Assessment (FBA) and developing a Positive Behavior Intervention Plan (PBIP), and/or conducting an IEP meeting to address the concerns.
 At six demerits, Case Manager will initiate parent conference with all teachers to review current interventions and determine if new interventions need to be implemented.
 In some cases, the behavior may be so severe as to warrant a manifestation determination before these interventions are completed before being referred to the IAC.

-Prior to referring any student with a disability (an IEP, a 504 plan, or is identified as or suspected of having a disability) to the IAC for consideration of probation or recommending dismissal for a student-related infraction from a fundamental school, the school must conduct a manifestation determination review regarding the student- related act(s) that lead to the IAC referral for probation or dismissal to determine whether such student- related act or acts were a manifestation of the student's disability.
+Prior to referring any student with a disability (an IEP, a 504 plan, or is identified as or suspected of having a disability) to the IAC for consideration of probation or recommending dismissal for a student-related infraction

+District Application Program Procedures Page 21 of 47 from a fundamental school, the school must conduct a manifestation determination review regarding the studentrelated act(s) that lead to the IAC referral for probation or dismissal to determine whether such student- related act or acts were a manifestation of the student's disability.